dtkhuat97/index_edge/README.md

 FURTHER ADDITIONS:
  * to compress a version graph:
  ./cgraph-cli [input] [output]
-                        [input]          input file of the version graph [output]         output file of the compressed graph
+                        [input]          input file of the graph with indexed edges [output]         output file of the compressed graph

    commands to read the compressed path: